Forever Since Breakfast

 Forever Since Breakfast is the first release by American indie rock band Guided by Voices, released on vinyl in 1986.
 In contrast to the lo-fi sound they would cultivate in the coming years, this EP was recorded in a professional studio, and features a nearly slick sound that anticipates their late 1990s major-label efforts.
 Robert Pollard, the band's driving force, has since derided the EP's sound as sterile.
-Like much of their early output, the songs featured bear a prominent college rock influence, particularly from R.E.M.
-The title reportedly comes from Charles Manson's response to an interviewer when asked to state his age.
+Like much of their early output, the songs featured bear a prominent college rock influence, particularly from R.E.M..

+The title comes from an interview of Charles Manson on Tom Snyder's Tomorrow.
+When asked how old he was, Manson answered, "Um, forever.
+Since breakfast...
+I can't remember."

 The record was first released on CD as part of 2003's Hardcore UFOs box set, and was reissued on vinyl in 2005.
+It was introduced to streaming services in 2023.